Why Choose a Professional to Close Your Pool?

 Cleaning your pool is important, but it’s not the only task to complete when closing your pool.
 Any lines with water in them must be emptied.
 Professionals are able to blow out excess water and inject antifreeze into the pool system, potentially avoiding a very costly disaster.

 The cover for the pool is important, too, and can sometimes be difficult to put in place.
-Above ground pool covers are relatively manageable, but in-ground versions require tension and careful application to get it right.
+In-ground pool covers require tension and careful application to get it right.
 A cover that is improperly installed can result in debris or even animals becoming trapped in the pool, possibly contaminating the water.

 Perhaps the biggest reason to let the experts take care of closing your pool is that it protects you.